zimmerman-team/DUCT/README.md

 ```
 or

-If you have docker installed:
+If you have Docker installed, run:
 ```
 cd DUCT
 make
 docker-compose build
 docker-compose up
 ```

+...and visit `0.0.0.0:8000`.

-This will start a **development** environment (using Django's development server) for DUCT
+This will start a **development** environment (using Django's development server) for DUCT.

 ## Documentation